scala/improvement-proposals/content/dedented-string-literals.md

   hear me moo
 ```

-And if a user wants leading or trailing newlines, they can add those as well
+And if a user wants leading or trailing newlines, they can add those as well:

-If a user explicitly wants indentation to be present in the string, they
-can simply adjust the contents accordingly:

 ```scala
 > def helper = {